 And that is all.

 And that is enough since it stands at the core of how mental change works.
-Such a ‘simple’ thing as Compassion can have a substantial healing effect if it is profoundly understood and practiced as what – even in Lisa’s coaching – lies close to meditation.
+Such a seemingly ‘simple’ – but much more complex than generally thought – thing as Compassion can have a substantial healing effect if it is profoundly understood and practiced as what – even in Lisa’s coaching – lies close to meditation.

 Problems arise if something else is regarded as Compassion.
-You can read about what I see as ‘the real thing’ in many books and blogs on the AURELIS website.
+You can read about what I see as ‘the real thing’ in my books and many blogs on the AURELIS website.